CCIG-Champalimaud/adell-mri/README.md

 ## Installation

-Installing this as package can be done easily through `pdm` in a `conda` environment.
+First, `torch` should be installed.
+Then, installing `adell-mri` as a package can be done easily through `pdm` in a `conda` environment.
 This requires `scikit-build` and can be done through the following commands:

 ```
 # creates and activates environment
 conda create -n adell_env python=3.11
 conda activate adell_env

-# installs pdm and scikit-build
+# installs pdm, scikit-build and torch
-pip install pdm scikit-build
+pip install pdm scikit-build torch

 # installs adell_mri
 pdm install